Betty Shaeffer - Obituary

-Betty Ann Shaeffer, 91, of London, formerly of Williamsport, Ohio died Thursday, September 3, 2020, 11:25 a.m. at Madison House Nursing Home in London where she had been residing since August, 2018.
+Betty Ann Shaeffer, 91, of London, formerly of Williamsport, Ohio, died Thursday, Sept.
+3, 2020, 11:25 a.m. at Madison House Nursing Home in London where she had been residing since August 2018.

+Mrs. Shaeffer was born Nov.
+5, 1928, at Atlanta in Pickaway County, Ohio, to George Otis and Garnet Opal Walters Slager.

 She was a first grade teacher for 30 years before she retired from the Atwater Elementary School in Circleville.